The essential toolkit for primary computing teachers

 Training and enrichment to help you teach and lead the computing curriculum and improve learning across your school.

-Computing Hubs deliver face-to-face courses and provide local support to primary teachers.
-They are led by schools and colleges across England with an exceptional record in teaching computing.
-Find your local hub.
+Providing local training and support for teachers across England, our Computing Hubs are led by schools and colleges with an exceptional track record in teaching computing.

 Communities of Practice

 These local networks of computing teachers are forums to share expertise, resources and best practice.
 Run by Computing at School (CAS).